 If you have an incisional hernia, you may want to get it repaired.

-This type of hernia repair is a laparoscopic procedure, which means that it is done by making small incisions and inserting the tools.
+This type of hernia repair in Baltimore is a laparoscopic procedure, which means that it is done by making small incisions and inserting the tools.
 It makes it a much less difficult procedure to recover from and reduces scarring.

 But what is the procedure done to repair an incisional hernia?

 It’s a protrusion of tissue that happens when a surgical scar is healing.

 When the incision is made to perform a surgery, the incision needs to heal after the surgery is done.
 During this process, the scar tissue is forming and is not as thick as the skin around the incision.

 This allows hernias to form if the incision isn’t fully healed.

 People who have had surgery on their abdomen are at risk for these types of hernias.